tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 myappdb   Cluster.v1alpha1.mysql.oracle.com
 ```

-You should take a look at the Pods which make up the mysql cluster by running:
+Take a look at the Pods which make up the mysql cluster by running:
 ```
 kubectl -n mysql-cluster get pods
 ```

 You should see three Pods running, similar to the output below.
+Note, it may take a minute or two for all of the Pods to start up and become ready.
 ```
 NAME          READY     STATUS    RESTARTS   AGE my-app-db-0   2/2       Running   0          8h